-Medal of Honor receive the benefits for life:
+Medal of Honor recipients receive these benefits for life:

-- A special Medal of Honor pension of $1,303.51 per month above and beyond any other benefits including pensions
+- A special Medal of Honor pension of $1,406.73 (effective date: December 1, 2020) per month above and beyond any other benefits including pensions.

 - Free lifelong travel on DoD military aircraft as a priority “Space-A” traveler.
 This benefit is subject to whether seats are available, hence the “Space-A” designation.

-- Internment at Arlington National Cemetery, if not already eligible
+- Interment at Arlington National Cemetery, if not already eligible.

 Medal of Honor Origins